- HMS Community Values

 Brigham and Women’s Hospital

-The Lown Teaching Award recognizes the very significant role that education plays in carrying out the BWH mission and the Institution’s deep commitment to the next generation of clinicians.
-The awardees are selected based on nominations from their HMS students and colleagues, in celebration of teaching excellence, innovation, patient-centered teaching and their ability to inspire.
+The Lown Teaching Award recognizes the very significant role that education plays in carrying out the BWH mission and the institution’s deep commitment to the next generation of clinicians.
+Awardees are selected based on nominations from their HMS students and colleagues, in celebration of teaching excellence, innovation, patient-centered teaching and their ability to inspire.

 Children’s Hospital Boston